-The proliferation of shared, cloud-based tools and processes has made it increasingly easier for companies to embrace a remote work culture.
-We know a little bit about this: Alley is a fully remote team.
-Our 60-plus team members are distributed across the US, Canada, and Brazil, which means we have to think deliberately about how we work, how we communicate, and how we organize ourselves.
+The increase of shared, cloud-based tools and processes has made it increasingly easy for companies to embrace a remote work culture.
+We know a thing or two about this.
+After all, we built Alley as a remote-first company.
+Our fully remote team is distributed across four different continents and spans many time zones, which means we have to think deliberately about how we work, how we communicate, and how we organize ourselves.

-- We intentionally created interest-based Slack channels for “water cooler” conversation, once again allowing all employees to contribute and benefit equally.
-We’ve also successfully implemented remote happy hours.
-This is democratizing and supports our goals of inclusivity and equal opportunity for all.
+- Inclusive connections: We intentionally created interest-based Slack channels for “water cooler” conversation, allowing all employees to contribute and benefit equally.
+We also introduced remote happy hours to bring fun to the whole team and support our goals of inclusivity and equal opportunity for all.

 - Continuous improvement: As a Scrum team, we embrace the idea of Kaizen (continuous improvement).
 Set aside time every month, quarter, and year to think about how you work and make iterative improvements across your processes, tools, mindset — even the context in which you work.